 Samantha Holderness is the founder of Encore Artists, the classical music PR agency based in Paris and London.
 Encore Artists promotes artists, record labels and orchestras, and handles diverse projects and partnerships across Europe.
 Prior to launching Encore Artists, Samantha spent several years at EMI Music and Albion Media, working on campaigns from Kylie and Coldplay, to Joyce DiDonato, Patricia Kopatchinskaja and Marin Alsop.
 She has also worked at global media company Universal McCann, where she was Digital Communications Manager.
 Samantha is fluent in French and is a classical pianist.
 She loves: languages, Rachmaninoff, dressmaking, Chopin, big city living and coastal escapes.

 Soprano Elizabeth Karani is trained in digital communication and media strategy.
 She is an EQ Young Artist 2018-21 and has made role debuts at houses such as the Royal Opera House Covent Garden, English National Opera, Opera Holland Park, Garsington Opera and more.
 For Equilibrium, she appeared as the soprano soloist for Mozart’s Requiem with Munich Philharmonic and in Schütz’s A Christmas Story for Harrison Parrott’s Virtual Circle.
 Alongside singing, Elizabeth works with artists to help improve their digital communication through social media.

 Barbara Hannigan is known worldwide as a soprano of vital expressive force directed by exceptional technique.

 She divides her time between singing on the world’s major stages and conducting leading orchestras.

-A new round of auditions will eventually take place for upcoming Equilibrium projects.
+A new round of auditions will take place at the beginning of 2020 for upcoming Equilibrium projects.